TimzOwen/Google-Cloud-Infrastrucuture-Design-process/chapter 3 Deploying Application to Cloud.md

     Can be triggered by changes in a storage bucket ], Pub/Sub messages or web request.
     Completely managed, scalable and inexpensive

+#### Designing Reliable systems

+Consider __Reliability__  , __Scalability__ and __Durability__

+Avoid single point of Failure:

+    Define your unit of deployment
+    Each unit can handle extra load
+    Don't make single unit large

+Be ware of corelation failure

+Avoid corelated failures:

+    Decouple server and use microservices distributed among multiple failures

+Beware of cascading

+    occurs when one system fails causing others to be overloaded

+Query of death overload:

+    condition where a request made to the server causes a failure caused by over consuption  of resources

+positive feedback cycle overload failure:

+    Making a system more reliable by adding retries in event of failure BUT creates a potential for overload